vishwamdev/Multi-Parameter-Module/README.md

 # IoT Based Multi-Parameter Module (MPM)
-This project involves the development of an IoT-based real-time monitoring system using an Arduino UNO microcontroller.
+This project involves the development of an IoT-based real-time monitoring system using an ESP32 microcontroller.
 The system is designed to measure various environmental and electrical parameters and send the data to ThingSpeak for visualization with real-time graphs.

 # Components Used
 * __Microcontroller__: ESP32